Technical “How-To’s”

 How do I get Kubernetes Events?

-By default, events are stored in etcd for a limited amount of time, typically ~60 minutes, and are made accessible by kubectl commands.
-Though the commands are useful to learn and employ in certain situations, utilizing a custom application or implementing a complete Cluster-level logging solution that captures, ships, and stores events for long-term analysis is highly recommended.
+By default, events are stored in etcd for a limited time, typically ~60 minutes, and are made accessible by kubectl commands.
+Though the commands are helpful to learn and employ in certain situations, utilizing a custom application or implementing a complete Cluster-level logging solution that captures, ships, and stores events for long-term analysis is highly recommended.

 Accessing Kubernetes Events with Kubectl